Dare I say it? Winter is coming.

 - 3 tablespoon maple syrup optional

-Cut off the fruit rinds/peels and toss into your compost.
-Cut the fruits into quarters and place in a high powered blender along with the remaining ingredients.
+Cut off the fruit rinds/peels.
+Cut the fruits into quarters and place in a high powered blender (I recommend Vitamix) along with the remaining ingredients.
 Blend on high for 20-30 seconds until smooth.
 Serve and enjoy!

 you can adjust the amount of maple syrup in the recipe if you find the heat too much.
 If you are new to working with oregano oil, start with 2-3 drops max.
 Oregano oil can be used topically, but we're not interested in that here; if you happen to get any on your hands, be sure to wash them and avoid touching your eyes to prevent irritation.